 For example, Connecteam’s Updates dashboard (shown below) provides an overview of updates and messages sent to different teams with several metrics, including the number of views.
 You can also drill down into the specifics and see who exactly viewed your message when.

 There are several ways to improve views, including reminders.
 A targeted approach to publishing updates can also increase views.
 This feature allows you to send different updates to different groups and individuals at different times.
-It helps cut through the noise that plagues many internal communications platforms, so employees know that when they receive a message, it’s important and worth their time.
+It helps cut through the noise that plagues many internal team communications platforms, so employees know that when they receive a message, it’s important and worth their time.

 With Connecteam, you can also set specific times for messages and reminders.
 This is particularly helpful when communicating with deskless teams that may be busy or wholly incommunicado at certain times of the day.